Wildanzr/base-x-rareskills/README.md

 ### Homework 2

-Finding a bug in the implementation of ERC20 token freeze utility and spot other serious vulnerabilities in the code.

 Helpful reading:

 https://www.rareskills.io/post/solidity-beginner-mistakes

 https://github.com/d-xo/weird-erc20

+Finding a bug in the implementation of ERC20 token freeze utility and spot other serious vulnerabilities in the code.

+Method to expliot the bug:

+1. Using `transferFrom` instead of `transfer` to bypass the freeze check, because the check is depends on the `msg.sender`.
+2. Even though it's being frozen, it can still be burned.

+Vulnerabilities found:

+1. Anyone can burn someone else's tokens.

 ## License